roscoe81/enviro-monitor/Config/Config_README.md

 "enable_luftdaten": Set to true to send data to Luftdaten, otherwise set to false

+"enable_luftdaten_noise": Set to true to send noise data to Luftdaten ("enable_luftdaten" and "enable_noise" must also be set to true), otherwise set to false.
+Luftdaten doesn't currently allow three sensors per node without a manual request to their technical support

 "enable_climate_and_gas_logging": Set to true to log data, otherwise set to false

 "enable_particle_sensor": Set to true to enable the particle sensor, otherwise set to false